 If you find that you have been referred to a debt collection agency while in dispute with your provider, you should contact the agency and explain this to them.

 Although a communications provider is entitled to pursue customers for money which they believe is owed, we would expect them to take account of the fact that a bill is being disputed and allow you time to resolve your dispute.
 It's also important you follow your phone company's complaints procedure.

 Once debt is devolved to a debt collection agency, that is not necessarily the end of the matter for the communications provider.

 Issues raised by customers with debt collection agencies can be referred back to them for review, and it is possible for action to be put on hold or for the debt to be returned to the communications provider and for the dispute to be dealt with by them.

-You should first write to the company or debt collection agency in question setting out your complaint.
+You should first write to the telecoms company or debt collection agency setting out your complaint.
 You can also complain to the organisation that you owe money to.
-If they do not adequately resolve the issue, you may be able to take your complaint to the Financial Ombudsman Service.

-If debt collectors continue to cause you concern, you can seek advice from the Citizens Advice consumer service.
+If you have a dispute about a billing or contract issue, you can seek advice from the Citizens Advice consumer service.

 If you need advice about debt collection and dealing with your debts, you can find sources of free debt advice through the Money Advice Service.
 You can find further information on what to do about mobile phone debt from National Debtline.